mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 # Kafka Connectors
 <!-- fs -->
 Kafka connectors run a Kafka consumer and route the messages to another service.
+Our broker uses a Kafka -> Pub/Sub connector that passes the bytes straight through without decoding or converting them.

+<a name="config-connect"></a>
-__General Configuration and ZTF Authentication:__
+## General Configuration and ZTF Authentication

-Following:
+The following uses instructions at:
 - [Getting Started with Kafka Connect](https://docs.confluent.io/home/connect/userguide.html)

-1. Create a directory to store the connectors:
+1. Create a directory to store the connectors (plugins):
 ```bash
 mkdir /usr/local/share/kafka/plugins
 ```

-2. To use connectors stored here, the `.properties` file called when running the consumer/connector must include the following:
+2. To use connectors, the `.properties` file called when running the consumer/connector must include the following:
 ```bash
 plugin.path=/usr/local/share/kafka/plugins
 ```

 3. Create a working directory.
-In the following I use `/home/troy_raen_pitt/consume-ztf`
+In the following I use `/home/ztf_consumer`

 4. Two authorization files are required:
     1. `krb5.conf`, which should be at `/etc/krb5.conf`
     2. `pitt-reader.user.keytab`.
-I store this in the directory `/home/troy_raen_pitt/consume-ztf`; we need the path for config below.
+I store this in the directory `/home/ztf_consumer`; we need the path for config below.

 <!-- fe Kafka Connectors main -->